wangfeishsh/baocy/docker.md

   * Build, then run your containers on a virtual host via [Docker Machine](https://docs.docker.com/machine/overview/) as you develop.

-Configure [networking](https://docs.docker.com/engine/tutorials/networkingcontainers/) and [storage](https://docs.docker.com/engine/tutorials/dockervolumes/) for your solution, if needed.
+2. Configure [networking](https://docs.docker.com/engine/tutorials/networkingcontainers/) and [storage](https://docs.docker.com/engine/tutorials/dockervolumes/) for your solution, if needed.

-Upload builds to a registry \([ours](https://docs.docker.com/engine/tutorials/dockerrepos/), [yours](https://docs.docker.com/docker-trusted-registry/), or your cloud provider’s\), to collaborate with your team.
+3. Upload builds to a registry \([ours](https://docs.docker.com/engine/tutorials/dockerrepos/), [yours](https://docs.docker.com/docker-trusted-registry/), or your cloud provider’s\), to collaborate with your team.

-If you’re gonna need to scale your solution across multiple hosts \(VMs or physical machines\), [plan for how you’ll set up your Swarm cluster](https://docs.docker.com/engine/swarm/key-concepts/) and [scale it to meet demand](https://docs.docker.com/engine/swarm/swarm-tutorial/).
+4. If you’re gonna need to scale your solution across multiple hosts \(VMs or physical machines\), [plan for how you’ll set up your Swarm cluster](https://docs.docker.com/engine/swarm/key-concepts/) and [scale it to meet demand](https://docs.docker.com/engine/swarm/swarm-tutorial/).

-Note: Use [Universal Control Plane](https://docs.docker.com/ucp/overview/) and you can manage your Swarm cluster using a friendly UI!
+5. Note: Use [Universal Control Plane](https://docs.docker.com/ucp/overview/) and you can manage your Swarm cluster using a friendly UI!

-Finally, deploy to your preferred cloud provider \(or, for redundancy, multiple cloud providers\) with [Docker Cloud](https://docs.docker.com/docker-cloud/overview/).
-Or, use [Docker Datacenter](https://www.docker.com/products/docker-datacenter), and deploy to your own on-premise hardware
+6. Finally, deploy to your preferred cloud provider \(or, for redundancy, multiple cloud providers\) with [Docker Cloud](https://docs.docker.com/docker-cloud/overview/).
+Or, use [Docker Datacenter](https://www.docker.com/products/docker-datacenter), and deploy to your own on-premise hardware.